-Some of the uses that people have found for Coca Cola are almost legendary.
+Using Coca-Cola for clogged drains is only one of the uses that people have found for this beverage.
 Rumor has it that highway patrol officers keep it in the trunk to clean the road after an accident.
 Whether that is true or not, many people use Coke to clean the battery terminals in their cars.
-If Coke can clean stains from pavement and corrosion from batteries, there's no reason why it can't clear clogs from your drain.

 How to Clean Your Drain With Coke

-You have more effective ways to clear your drain than pouring a bottle of Coke into it.
-If you don't want to use a commercial drain cleaner out of concern for your pipes and its potential adverse effects on the environment, make a mixture of peroxide and baking soda and pour it down the drain.
+You have more effective ways than using Coke to unclog shower drains or other household drains.
+If you don't want to use a commercial drain cleaner out of concern for your pipes and its potential adverse effects on the environment, you can reach for the baking soda and peroxide.
 Baking soda is mildly alkaline and will deodorize as it cleans while the foaming action of peroxide will loosen debris.
-Add vinegar to the mixture to get the benefit of a mild acid.
-You can adjust the relative concentration of each ingredient to get the best results.

 It's recommended to pour 1 cup baking soda down the drain and let it settle for 10 minutes.
 Pour 1 cup hydrogen peroxide down the drain to create a foamy cleaner.
 After several hours, pour hot water down the drain.